Working with Object Storage (AWS S3 and Glacier) in RONIN

 What are we waiting for?
 Lets begin!

-Step 1 - Navigate to the Object Store page
+Step 1 - Navigate to the Object Store screen

-To create your very own object store, Log in to RONIN, select a project, and click Object Store in the left Navigation pane
+To create your very own object store, Log in to RONIN, select a project, and click Object Storage in the left navigation pane:

 Step 2 - Create your Object Store